kaltura/playkit-android-providers/README.md

 config.setPluginConfig(PhoenixAnalyticsPlugin.factory.getName(), phoenixAnalyticsConfig);
 ```

 Here `timerInterval` field is the frequency of "Hit" or "Ping" going to the server for tracking.
+Value should be passed in **'Seconds'**.

 > ##### Listen to the PhoenixAnalyticsEvents